cormullion/Karnak.jl/docs/src/basics.md

 Graphs.jl has many features for traversing graphs and finding paths.
 We can look at just a few of them here.

+!!! note

+    The study of graphs uses a lot of terminology, and many of the terms also have informal and familiar definitions.
+Usually the informal definitions are sufficiently accurate and appropriate, but note that they also have more precise definitions in the literature.

 ### Paths and cycles

 A path is a sequence of edges between some start vertex and some end vertex, such that a continuous unbroken route is available.

-A cycle is a path where the start and end vertices are the same.
+A cycle is a path where the start and end vertices are the same - a closed path.
+These are also called **circuits** in some sources.

-You can find all the cycles in a graph (at least, a basis, which is a minimal collection of cycles that can be added to make all cycles) with `cycle_basis()`), with the `cycle_basis()` function.
+You can find all the cycles in a graph (at least, you can find a **basis**, which is a minimal collection of cycles that can be added to make all the cycles) with the `cycle_basis()` function.
 The result is an array of arrays of vertex numbers.

 ```
 cycles = cycle_basis(g)